Integrated-Record/Evolv-ED/pages/overview.md

 The purpose of *Evolv-ED* is to be an unbiased platform where the use of all data and software items can be demonstrated to showcase the general necessity of quantitative approaches. *Evolv-ED* is firmly devoted to the idea of promoting **reproducibility** in the analysis of evolutionary data, which includes the proper archival of material to ensure their future accessibility and historic utility.

-* * *

-## Implementation

-Currently the project is managed by Adam Kocsis - people interested in contributing are more than welcome to get in touch.